AuScope/AuScope-Cat/README.md

 **TIP**: Use 'uv pip install "auscopecat@."' to install the local auscopecat package

+### Pre-commit
+This project comes with a pre-commit configuration `pre-commit install` to add it as a git hook.

 ### To search for WFS borehole datasets and download from one of them

 ```